For people who are looking for the absolute best Tai Chi instruction in Las Vegas...

 Tai Chi also has many movement or techniques in which you shift your body weight from one foot to the other while in stance.
 This weight shifting practice is the key to why Tai Chi is so good for your sense of balance.
 Your typical day is filled with tests of your balance and agility, For example a simple task such as carrying groceries to the car requires much balance and ability to shift ones weight.
 You are usually not aware of how much balance you need on a daily basis until you lose some of that ability.

-Part 3 Of Class (The Form)
+Part 3 Of Class (The Form And Push Hands

 This is also where we start working on the form.
 Routines are often called forms.
 Memorizing the forms is the first step toward being in the moment and using Tai Chi as a means of increasing mental concentration.
 I will teach you a short series of movements which you can then practice at home.
 When performed at a slow speed this form takes approximately 5 to 6 minutes to complete.